apache/harmony-classlib/README.txt

               HTML documentation of the Java and C source using the Doxygen documentation system.
 Pre-genenerated HTML is included.

-*  java-src - Java source files that can be compiled into the class library component files
+*  modules - Java source files that can be compiled into the class library component files

 *  native-src -  C language source files plus the required makefiles that